wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-windows-choices-create-vm.md

 ### GUI: The Azure Management Portal

-The graphical user interface of the Azure Management Portal is an easy way to try out a VM, especially if you're just starting out with Azure.
+The graphical user interface of the Azure Management Portal is an easy way to try out a virtual machine, especially if you're just starting out with Azure.
 Use either the Azure Management Portal or the Azure preview portal to create the virtual machine:

 [Create a virtual machine running Windows][]